Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 What is the best inventory management software?

-For small businesses on a budget, Zoho Inventory and inFlow offer strong free tiers.
-Growing businesses may need paid tools like Cin7 or NetSuite for advanced multi-location and automation features.
+For small businesses on a budget, Zoho Inventory and inFlow offer strong entry-level options.
+Growing businesses may need premium tools like Cin7 or NetSuite for advanced multi-location and automation features.

 What is the best billing software for a small business?

-Wave and Square Invoices are top free options for small businesses, with Zoho Invoice also free.
+Wave and Square Invoices are top options for small businesses, with Zoho Invoice also available at no cost.
 Key differences lie in transaction fee models: Wave charges per payment processed, whilst Square charges per transaction.

-Is there software that handles both billing and inventory for free?
+Is there software that handles both billing and inventory at no cost?

 Yes.
-Tools like Zoho Inventory (with Zoho Invoice), Square, Odoo Community, and inFlow Inventory all offer combined billing and inventory features on free or freemium tiers, with varying limits on orders, users, and SKUs.
+Tools like Zoho Inventory (with Zoho Invoice), Square, Odoo Community, and inFlow Inventory all offer combined billing and inventory features on entry-level or starter tiers, with varying limits on orders, users, and SKUs.

-What are the main limitations of free billing and inventory software?
+What are the main limitations of entry-level billing and inventory software?

-Most free plans impose restrictions across several areas:
+Most entry-level plans impose restrictions across several areas:

-- Reduced customer support compared to paid tiers
+• Reduced customer support compared to premium tiers

-Can free billing and inventory software support multiple users?
+Can entry-level billing and inventory software support multiple users?

-Most free plans restrict access to one user.
-Zoho's free plan, for example, is single-user.
-Multi-user access typically requires a paid upgrade, making it an important evaluation factor for teams.
+Most entry-level plans restrict access to one user.
+Zoho's entry-level plan, for example, is single-user.
+Multi-user access typically requires a premium upgrade, making it an important evaluation factor for teams.

-When should a small business upgrade from free to paid billing and inventory software?
+When should a small business upgrade their billing and inventory software?

-Consider upgrading when you consistently hit free-plan limits or need multi-user and multi-location support.
-It's also worth switching if manual workarounds are taking more time than a paid plan would cost.
+Consider upgrading when you consistently hit entry-level plan limits or need multi-user and multi-location support.
+It's also worth switching if manual workarounds are taking more time than a premium plan would cost.